Implant Post-Op Instructions

 Implant Placement Post-Op Instructions

-- Do not disturb the wound.
-Avoid rinsing, spitting or touching the wound on the day of surgery.
-There may be a metal healing abutment protruding through the gingival (gum) tissue.
+Protect the Surgical Site: Do not disturb the wound.
+Avoid rinsing, spitting, or touching the surgical area on the day of surgery.
+There may be a metal healing abutment visible through the gum tissue.

-- You may feel some discomfort following the procedure for up to a week.
-If pain increases over the first week please notify our office.
+Pain Management: Some discomfort is normal for up to a week.
+If pain increases over the first week, please contact our office.
+Take all prescribed medications as directed, including antibiotics, to promote healthy healing.

-- An ice pack may be applied to the area for 10 minutes on and off for the first few hours if needed.
+Cold Therapy: Use an ice pack on the surgical area for 10 minutes on and off for the first few hours to reduce swelling.

-- After the first day rinse your mouth with warm salt water after eating for one week (1 tsp. salt in 8 oz. warm water).
+Salt Water Rinses: After the first day, rinse with warm salt water (1 tsp. salt in 8 oz. warm water) after meals for one week to reduce bacteria and promote healing.

 Bleeding

-Some bleeding and redness in the saliva is normal for 24 hours.
-Excessive bleeding (your mouth filling up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
-If bleeding continues please call for further instructions.
+Some bleeding and redness in the saliva is normal for the first 24 hours.
+To control excessive bleeding, bite down on a gauze pad placed directly on the wound for 30 minutes.
+If bleeding persists, please call us for further instructions.

 Swelling